 The Bioengineering Department believes that teaching is an important part of graduate level education in Bioengineering.

-Each Ph.D. student is required to teach two 50% appointments.
+Consequently, two quarters of teaching Bioengineering courses are a requirement for the Ph.D. in Bioengineering, one each during the second and third year.
 Students on full fellowship such as the NSF may hold a concurrent teaching assistantship up to a maximum of 25% with no additional hourly employment.
-In this case, students may teach three 25% appointments to fulfill this requirement.

-Students should satisfy their teaching requirements within the first four years of the program.